stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ### Consuming responses from the ID Site to your Application

-Once the user has logged in, created an account, or verified an account, the ID Site will redirect the user back to your application using the `Callback URI` set on the `ID Site URL Builder`.
-Your application needs to have logic to handle the callback and get the information about the user's account.
-The Stormpath SDK has APIs to help your application get this information.
+Once the user has logged in, created an account, or verified an account, the ID Site will redirect the user back to your application using the `Callback URI` you included when you first redirected the user to ID Site.
+The Stormpath SDK will verify the signature on the callback message and unpacks the user information.

-To demonstrate how the SDK works, we’ll use an example.
-Imagine you are  building a Stormtrooper app for managing Stormtrooper equipment— like awesome helmets and blasters.
-The app is using Stormpath's ID Site for authentication.
 The `Callback URI` that was set when configuring the `ID Site URL Builder` is `http://trooperapp.com/authenticate`.
 The `/authenticate` endpoint is wired to call a method in your servlet.
 The app can use the Stormpath Java SDK and the `Application` object to create an `ID Site Callback Handler`.
 The callback handler will allow you to get access to the account and other important properties.

 For example: